szaumoor/ZSTweaks/README.md

 **Component 467:** Make Sunray be able to kill undead regadless of their magic damage resistance

-This component makes the spell usable against undead, even if they're immune to magic damage resistance (or very resistance).
+This component makes the spell usable against undead, even if they're immune to magic damage resistance (or very resistant).
 It should inflict now 100% of the health in damage, and as such, killing them always.
 Additionally, magic resistance does not affect the spell.

 </details>